MushroomCyber/Loadout/docs/CATALOG.md

 ```

 It only ever probes tools already present, so what one machine can contribute
-is bounded by what is installed on it — the report prints that gap rather than
+is bounded by what is installed on it.
+The report prints that gap, so an
-counting absent tools as failures.
-Three things about it are deliberate:
+absent tool never reads as a broken entry.
+Three of its choices are worth
+knowing:

 - **`-v` is never tried.** It means *verbose* for enough tools that probing
   with it would start them; `tcpdump -v` begins capturing.